mesosphere/spark-build/README.md

 ## Push a docker image

-This will make a docker image from the distribution specified in `manifest.json`
+Build and push a docker image using the Spark distribution specified in `manifest.json`

 ```
 DOCKER_IMAGE=<name> make docker